Hot Springs in NSW: Discover 5 Natural Wonders

 Open 24 hours a day, seven days a week, head to the Burren Junction Bore Baths for a quiet, rural experience in nature's warming waters.

 The Burren Junction Bore Baths are heated to a constant 41.5 degrees and are believed to relieve achy muscles.
-Camp at the nearby camping grounds for $5 per night per vehicle, take a cool poolside shower if you dare, and enjoy the other amenities at this beautiful family-friendly hot spring.
+Camp at the nearby campground for $5 per night per vehicle, take a refreshing poolside shower if you dare, and enjoy the other amenities at this beautiful, family-friendly hot spring.

-Please note: Burren Junction Bore Baths close for the summer months.
+Please note: Burren Junction Bore Baths are usually closed for the summer months.

 Location: Kamilaroi Highway, Burren Junction